 Based on this belief, some have suggested that nightshades may increase intestinal permeability and aggravate the symptoms of these autoimmune conditions, as well.

-Summary: Some animal studies suggest that nightshades could have negative effects in people with IBD, but more research is needed in humans before definitive recommendations to eliminate nightshades can be made.
+Some animal studies suggest that nightshades could have negative effects in people with IBD, but more research is needed in humans before recommendations to eliminate nightshades can be made.

 Other groups of people without autoimmune conditions claim that eliminating nightshades has dramatically improved their health.

-These people are often said to be "sensitive" to nightshades.
+These people are often said to have sensitivities to nightshades.

-One of these groups of people is those with arthritis, as some claim that eliminating nightshades provides pain relief.
+One of these groups includes people with arthritis, as some claim that eliminating nightshades provides pain relief.

-There is a theory that nightshades contain a form of vitamin D that causes calcium deposits that contribute to joint pain and other arthritis symptoms.
+There’s an older theory that nightshades contain a form of vitamin D that causes calcium deposits that may contribute to joint pain and other arthritis symptoms.

-However, there does not appear to be evidence that nightshade vegetables contain vitamin D or that eating these vegetables causes calcium deposits, arthritis symptoms or other related health problems in humans.
+However, there doesn’t appear to be evidence that nightshades contain vitamin D or that eating these vegetables causes calcium deposits, arthritis symptoms, or other related health problems in humans.

 If you experience any of these symptoms when you eat a particular nightshade vegetable, it would be wise to stop eating that particular food and seek medical advice for further testing.

-Summary: People claiming to have nightshade sensitivities have found symptom relief by avoiding nightshades, though there is no research supporting this practice.
-Others have rare allergies to nightshade vegetables.
+People claiming to have nightshade sensitivities have found symptom relief by avoiding them, though there’s no research supporting this.
+Others have rare allergies to nightshades.

-If you are healthy and do not have adverse reactions to nightshades, there is no compelling reason to avoid them.
+If you’re healthy and don’t have adverse reactions to nightshades, there’s no compelling reason to avoid them.

 They’re rich in nutrients and offer several potential health benefits.

-If you decide to do this, completely eliminate all nightshade vegetables and products containing these vegetables for at least four weeks.
+If you decide to do this, completely eliminate all nightshades and products containing these vegetables for at least 4 weeks.
 Be sure to keep track of the severity of your symptoms during this time.

-After this elimination period, you should start reintroducing nightshade vegetables back into your diet.
-Don't make any other lifestyle changes during this time.
+After this elimination period, you should start reintroducing nightshade vegetables one at a time back into your diet.
+Don’t make any other lifestyle changes during this time.